ComputeStacks/docs/docs/admin_api/users/user_groups.md

         * `q_dns_zones`: Integer
         * `q_cr`: Integer
         * `allow_local_volume`: Boolean - When using NFS volume storage, enable this to allow users to choose.
+        * `bill_offline`: Boolean - Continue billing containers when they're stopped.
+Volumes and backups are always billed. (default: true)
+        * `bill_suspended`: Boolean - Continue billing suspended users. (default: true)
+        * `remove_stopped`: Boolean - Remove stopped containers from the node.
+Persistent volumes will remain.
+When the user starts the container, it will be repovisioned automatically. (default: false)
         * `created_at`: DateTime
         * `updated_at`: DateTime

 ## View User Group